 A Non-binding Nomination: The Trustees have the discretion to follow the stated wishes of the member

 Mixing family with money and estate planning makes interesting set of scenarios.
-There’s five commonly referred-to legal cases that’s important for SMSF’s – and it makes for very interesting reading.
+There’s eight commonly referred-to legal cases that’s important for SMSF’s – and it makes for very interesting reading.
 Click to reveal more details.

 Remember, Trustees control the benefit in the SMSF.
 In the case of Katz v Grossman, the second trustee used her Trustee powers to have a discretion of the member benefit.
 In this case, a Member of the Fund died leaving two children – a daughter, who was a Trustee of the family SMSF, and a son, who was a non-Member.
 The father left $1M in SMSF benefits with a direction in his Will that all his SMSF assets were to be split between his two children equally – Linda and her brother.
 However, on his death, the remaining Trustee – his daughter – did not take into account his nomination and paid all of the deceased member’s benefits to herself.